-In planning and performing our audit of NTSB's financial statements as of and for the fiscal year ended September 30, 2015, in accordance with auditing standards generally accepted in the United States of America, we considered NTSB's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the NTSB's internal control over financial control over financial reporting.
-Accordingly, we do not express an opinion on NTSB's internal control.
+In planning and performing our audit of the financial statements as of and for the year ended September 30, 2017, we considered NTSB's internal control over financial reporting by obtaining an understanding of NTSB's internal control, determining whether internal control had been placed in operation, assessing control risk, and performing tests of control to determine auditing procedures for the purpose of expressing our opinion on the financial statements, but not to provide an opinion on the effectiveness of NTSB's internal control over financial reporting.
+Accordingly, we do not express an opinion on NTSB's internal controls over financial reporting.
+We limited internal control testing to those necessary to achieve the objectives described in OMB Bulletin No. 17-03.
+We did not test all internal control relevant to operating objectives as broadly defined by the Federal Managers' Financial Integrity Act of 1982.

-Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and; therefore material weaknesses or significant deficiencies and; therefore material weaknesses or significant deficiencies.
+Our consideration of internal control over financial reporting was for the limited purpose as described in the paragraph above and was not designed to identify all deficiencies in internal control over financial reporting that might be a control deficiency, significant deficiency, or material weakness.

-Because of inherent limitations in internal controls, including the possibility of management override of controls, misstatements, losses, or noncompliance may nevertheless occur and not be detected.
-A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
-A material weakness is a deficiency or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
-A significant deficiency is a deficiency, or combination of deficiencies, in internal control that is less severe than a material weakness yet important enough to merit attention by those charged with governance.
+A control deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatement on a timely basis.
+A significant deficiency is a control deficiency or a combination of control deficiencies, that adversely affects NTSB's ability to initiate, authorize, record, process, or report financial data reliably in accordance with generally accepted accounting principles such that there is more than a remote likelihood that a misstatement of the NTSB's financial statements that is more than inconsequential will not be prevented or detected.
+A material weakness is a significant deficiency, or combination of significant deficiencies, that results in more than a remote likelihood that a material misstatement of the financial statements will not be prevented or detected.